Honda Integra Type R DC2 vs DC5: Complete Comparison

 Frequently Asked Questions

 DC2 is sharper and more engaging.
 DC5 has more power.
-On same tires: similar lap times, DC2 more fun.
+On the same tyres: similar lap times, DC2 more fun.

 DC2 absolutely.
 Already appreciating rapidly.
 DC5 will appreciate but slower.